code4fukui/jsmediatags-es/README.md

-# JS MediaTags ESmodules
+# JS MediaTags ESmodules version

-The JavaScript/ESmodules version of https://github.com/aadsm/jsmediatags
+The JavaScript/ESmodules version of [jsmediatags](https://github.com/aadsm/jsmediatags).

 ## How to use